 Students must use the online application found at the How to Apply page.

-The PhD in Educational Research is a full-time program that is normally delivered on campus for the first two years of the program.
+The PhD in Educational Research is a full-time program that is normally delivered on campus for the first two years of the program for either a Summer term start or a Fall term start.
 Please note that this requirement may be subject to change due to considerations around COVID-19.
 More details on program delivery will be announced shortly.

 Admission requirements are also outlined in the University Calendar.